AndyBoWu/xsafe/README.md

 # XSafe - Twitter/X Content Filter

-**Block NSFW content on Twitter/X • Zero data collection • Local processing only**
+**Block NSFW content on Twitter/X • Zero data collection • Local processing only • Free forever**

 XSafe is a privacy-focused Chrome extension that blocks NSFW images and videos on Twitter/X timeline without collecting any personal data.
-All processing happens locally on your device with optimized performance.
+All processing happens locally on your device with optimized performance. **XSafe will always be completely free with no premium features or subscriptions.**

 ## 🚀 Features